 Authors Year Title Reasons for non-concordance

 van Hecke A, 2009 A review of why patients with leg ulcers do not Pain

 Grypdonck M, adhere to treatment Discomfort

-Defloor, T Limited patient understanding
+Defloor, T 16 Limited patient understanding

 , Patient beliefs

 Think compression ineffective

 Think their ulcers won't heal

 No motivation

 Social context

 Work issues

 Cost

 Deliberate to delay healing and prolong nursing visits

 Too hot

 Previous negative experience of compression

 Conflicting advice from HCPs

 Application difficulties

 Forgot instructions

 Poor communication with HCP

 Dressing wet or soiled

 Skin problems

 Bandages interfered with mobility

 Belief that 'pus' was drawn into the ulcer by the bandage

 Low self-esteem

 External locus of control

 Footwear issues

 Aesthetic issues

 Lack of self-discipline

 Itching

 Symptoms worse with bandages

 Lack of social support

 Long duration of treatment

-Van Hecke A, 2011 Processes underlying adherence to leg ulcer Lack of a trusting relationship with treating nurse
+2011 Processes underlying adherence to leg ulcer treatment: A qualitative field study Lack of a trusting relationship with treating nurse

-Verhaeghe S, treatment: A qualitative field study Pain/discomfort
+Verhaeghe S, Grypdonck M, treatment.
+A qualitative field study Pain/discomfort

-Grypdonck M, Beele H, Physical impediments
+Beele H, Physical impediments

 Defloor T5 Co-morbidity

 Socio-structural impediments

-Williams A 2010 Issues affecting concordance with leg ulcer care Patients' beliefs
+Williams A48 2010 Issues affecting concordance with leg ulcer care Patients' beliefs

-Villianio / C and quality of life Previous treatments
+and quality of life Previous treatments

 Expectations of care

 Anxiety

 Coping mechanisms

 Patient lack of knowledge

 Lack of support during treatment

 Lack of patient involvement in decision-making process

 Poor patient-practitioner relationship

 Long duration of treatment

 Pain

 Can't wear foot wear of choice

 Williams A49 2012 Working in partnership with patients to promote Pain

-- concordance with compression bandaging Discomfort
+concordance with compression bandaging Discomfort

 Pain-related sleep loss

-Manage 1 0015 Manager and the state of the state of '
+Yarwood- 2012 Managing a venous leg ulcer in the 21st century, Not consulted on treatment process

-1/0/01/00 2012 Managing a venous leg ulcer in the 21st century, Not consulted on treatment process
+Ross L, by improving self-care Lack of education on condition

-Yarwood- by improving self-care
+I. , man a constant on containen

-Ross L, Haigh C by improving self-care Lack of education on condition Physically unable to apply compression hosiery
+Haigh C18 Physically unable to apply compression hosiery

-Abbreviations: HCP = health care practitioner; ADL = activities of daily living exist to assist practitioners to design effective patient education material, such as the Patient Education Materials Assessment Tool promoted by the US Department of Health and Human Services, Agency for Healthcare Research and Quality (2017).
+Abbreviations: HCP = health care practitioner; ADL = activities of daily living exist to assist practitioners to design effective patient education material, such as the Patient Education Materials Assessment Tool promoted by the US Department of Health and Human Services, Agency for Healthcare Research and Quality (2017)50.

 The health professional needs first to identify what the patient needs to know, effectively communicate the information to the patient and ascertain that the information has been transferred and interpreted.
-The use of written educational material in layman's terms and at an appropriate literacy level may assist in knowledge translation and retention.
+The use of written educational material in layman's terms and at an appropriate literacy level may assist in knowledge translation and retention51.

-Effective methods of communicating health information include the use of written material, demonstration and a variety of technological interventions such as audiovisual material and computer-based learning.
-The use of culturally appropriate material geared to specific patient needs enhances the chance of a successful outcome.
+Effective methods of communicating health information include the use of written material52, demonstration and a variety of technological interventions such as audiovisual material and computer-based learning53.
+The use of culturally appropriate material geared to specific patient needs enhances the chance of a successful outcome51.